AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 4. If the IP part starts and ends with `/` character, it's treated as a regular expression.
 5. `/regexp/$network` - blocks access to all addresses that matches the `regexp` regular expression.

- > Special characters: if the regular expression is used to exclude the IP address, use `+` sign which indicates *one or more*, `[]` sign matches a single number that is contained within the brackets, `{}` sign specify the amount of times the number before can repeat itself.
+ > Special characters: if the regular expression is used to exclude the IP address, use `+` sign which indicates *one or more*, `[]` sign matches a single number that is contained within the brackets, `{}` sign specifies the amount of times the number before can repeat itself.

 ##### `network` examples